Professor of American Literature and Culture

 University of Geneva

 Deborah Madsen is Professor of American Studies and Director of the Department of English Language and Literature at the University of Geneva.
-Her work focuses on issues of settler-nationalism, indigeneity, and migration, exemplified by her work on American Exceptionalism, "UnAmerican," and the white supremacist ideology of Manifest Destiny.
-Her most recent publications include the edited collections, Native Authenticity: Transatlantic Approaches to Native American Literature (SUNY Press 2010) and Louise Erdrich (Continuum, 2012).
-She is immediate past President of the Swiss Association for North American Studies (SANAS), and currently serves on the Editorial Board of the Encyclopedia of American Studies (published by Johns Hopkins University Press for the American Studies Association), and on the Editorial Advisory Committee of PMLA (Publications of the Modern Language Association of America).
+Her work focuses on issues of settler-nationalism, indigeneity, and migration, exemplified by her work on American Exceptionalism and the white supremacist ideology of Manifest Destiny.
+Her most recent books include the edited collections, Native Authenticity: Transatlantic Approaches to Native American Literature (SUNY Press 2010) and Louise Erdrich (Continuum, 2012).
+She is immediate past President of the Swiss Association for North American Studies (SANAS), and has served on the Editorial Board of the Encyclopedia of American Studies (published by Johns Hopkins University Press for the American Studies Association), and on the Editorial Advisory Committee of PMLA (Publications of the Modern Language Association of America).
 She has held visiting appointments at the Universities of Cape Town, Adelaide, and Cambridge, and is an honorary life member of Clare Hall, Cambridge.